Edit

 RaiseEvents(IEnumerable<EventType> events)

-This guarantees that the given sequence of events is written to storage atomically.
+This guarantees the given sequence of events is written to storage atomically.
 Note that since the version number always matches the length of the event sequence, raising multiple events increases the version number by more than one at a time.

 Retrieve the event sequence